|

 ![]() Download

-pKillerRed-mem is a mammalian expression vector encoding membrane-targeted KillerRed (see protein description).
+pKillerRed-mem is a mammalian expression vector encoding membrane-targeted KillerRed (see reporter description).
 KillerRed localized on cellular membrane can be used for effective light-induced cell killing.

 Note: Comparing to the mitochondrially targeted KillerRed, irradiation of membrane-localized KillerRed leads to even more effective and fast cell death (within 10-30 min).
 Moreover, membrane-targeted KillerRed was shown to be suitable for the light induced cell killing within a developing zebrafish.